 This bill aims to simplify the current legal framework regarding the declaration of a state of preparedness in West Virginia by eliminating the two existing classes of preparedness and establishing a single level that mirrors the structure of a state of emergency.
-Specifically, it amends ยง15-5-6 of the Code of West Virginia to remove references to "Class I" and "Class II" states of preparedness, thereby streamlining the process for the Governor or the Legislature to proclaim a state of preparedness.
-The bill also clarifies that the conditions warranting such a declaration will be assessed without the need for specific definitions previously outlined in the law.
+Specifically, it amends section 15-5-6 of the Code of West Virginia to remove references to "Class I" and "Class II" states of preparedness, thereby streamlining the process for the Governor or the Legislature to proclaim a state of preparedness.
+The bill also clarifies that the conditions warranting such a proclamation must be based on the health, safety, and welfare of the state's inhabitants.

 Statutes affected: